mradulovic988/custom-conditions-for-woocommerce/readme.txt

 == Description ==

-If you want to quickly show / hide / rename most of the functionalities in WooCommerce, this is the right plugin for you.
+If you want to quickly show/hide/rename most of the functionalities in WooCommerce, this is the right plugin for you.
 Custom Conditions For WooCommerce is a modern and simple way to change most of the functionalities in WooCommerce.

 == 🔥 Features 🔥 ==